jasmin-software/dotnet_agui_workshop/README.md

 ## Overview

-We will be building a **console app** with a client-server architecture.

-The AG-UI server hosts your AI agent and a backend tool that fetches weather.
-The client lets you interact with the agent, change console text color, and approve actions like creating a text file.
+**Build an AI agent console app using AG-UI.**

+In this workshop, you'll build a console-based client-server application featuring streaming UI, tool calling, and human-in-the-loop workflows.

+### Goal
+By the end of this workshop, you will have a working console app with:
+- An AI agent hosted on an AG-UI server
+- A client that streams responses in real time
+- Backend and frontend tools
+- A human-in-the-loop approval workflow

+**Each section builds on the previous one.
+Follow them in order.**

 > [!TIP]
 > **Want a sneak peek?**
 >
-> The `Demo` folder contains the completed version of the console app.
+> The `Reference Implementation` folder contains the completed version of the console app.
 >
-> Feel free to explore it first, or use it as a guide as we build everything from scratch together!
+> Explore it for context, or use it as a guide as we build everything step by step

 ## [0.
 GitHub Token](0.%20GitHub%20Token/README.md)